 Where do the performances take place?

-All performances will take place outside under a large canopy at Scottish Opera’s Production Studio Car Park: 40 Edington St, Glasgow G4 9RD.
+All performances will take place outside under a large canopy at New Rotterdam Wharf, Scottish Opera’s Production Studio Car Park: 40 Edington St, Glasgow G4 9RD.

 How will the seating work?

-All pods of seating can accommodate wheelchairs.
-A seat will be removed for the wheelchair to be accommodated.
-Please indicate at time of booking or email firstname.lastname@example.org with any access requirements.
-Please note, pods of 1 cannot accommodate an additional companion seat to a wheelchair user due to social distancing requirements.
-All pods of 2-4 seats can accommodate wheelchairs and additional companions.
+A seat can be removed for a wheelchair to be accommodated.
+Please indicate at the time of booking or email email@example.com with any access requirements.

 Where can I park?